Raimondas-Maciulis/Bibliotekos-valdymo-sistema/Ataskaita.md

 ![Ekrano kopija 2025-04-29 092031.png](https://www.dropbox.com/scl/fi/d5dcbxgi55et341wwotzc/Ekrano-kopija-2025-04-29-092031.png?rlkey=tg7u3gf33q7nqo319mcawferr&dl=0&raw=1)

 The save_members method writes the list of Members objects to a JSON file (members.json).
-Each members' name is converted into a dictionary format suitable for JSON serialization.
+Each members' name and id is converted into a dictionary format suitable for JSON serialization.
 This allows the data to be stored on disk and reused in future sessions.

 The load_members method reads from the members.json file.
 It loads the JSON content into Python dictionaries, then reconstructs the Member objects by passing the data.
 This allows the application to restore its state from previous runs.